Shogz-Labs/EECS1015_F24_Assets/README.md

 # LE/EECS1015: Introduction to Computer Science and Programming

+> [!WARNING]
+> Per the [academic calendar](https://registrar.yorku.ca/enrol/dates/2024-2025/fall-winter), Fall classes end on **Tuesday December 3, 2024**.
+As a result, there will be no more lab sessions.
+>
+> **Note:** This repository will no longer be maintained after **December 15, 2024**.
+I may post some exam review if some students reach out.
+>
+> **Final Words:** It has been a rewarding experience having had the opportunity to be your TA.
+Thank you all for being such wonderful students!
+> I wish you all the best in your future courses and endeavours 😊.

 Welcome to **LE/EECS 1015 Section A (LAB 04)**!
 The goal of this repository is to help students familiarize themselves with programming in Python to solve computational problems.
 You will learn about data types, control structures, and data structures.

 ## Contact Information